lightmean/kit/README.md

 # lightmean

 *Oops, haven't been here in a while.
 Well Angular 2 is out so what's the point.
-This project won't be worked on anymore, ad the dependencies are out of date.
+This project won't be worked on anymore, and the dependencies are out of date.
 The concepts are still there though, so feel free to use it as a learning resource!*

 A very light starter kit for [MEAN](http://meanjs.org) stack apps.
 MEAN = [MogoDB](http://mongodb.org/), [Express](http://expressjs.com/), [Angular](http://angularjs.org/), and [Node](http://nodejs.org/).